flybywiresim/docs/docs/pilots-corner/a32nx-briefing/mcdu/interface.md

 <span style="color: #ff9a00">Amber</span> messages are categorized into two types:

 - Type 1:
     - Messages are a direct result of a flight crew action.
 Type 1 messages are displayed immediately in the scratchpad ahead of other messages.
 - Type 2:
     - Messages inform the flight crew of a given situation or request a specific action.
 Stored in “last in”, “first out” message queue that holds a maximum of 5 messages.
-Type 2 messages are displayed in the scratchpad only if there are no Type 1 messages or other data and will remain until all the messages have been viewed and cleared with the CLR key.
+Type 2 messages are displayed in the scratchpad only if there are no Type 1 messages or other data, and will remain until all the messages have been viewed and cleared with the CLR key.

-White messages are advisory only and do not require an action from the flight crew.
+White messages are advisory only and do not require any action from the flight crew.
 These messages can be cleared with the CLR key.

 ## Keys

 ### Line Select Keys and Data Fields

 The MCDU has two columns of data (left and right) with 6 rows of title and data fields on each side.
-The data is either a stored value, a computed value or a value entered by the crew.
+The data is either a stored value, a computed value, or a value entered by the crew.

 The LSK next to the line is used to move data from the scratchpad to that corresponding line, or to call specific function pages indicated by a prompt or a flight plan element next to the LSK.

 ### Page Keys

 These keys call up certain pages used by the flight crew for flight management purposes.
 They are described in detail in the other sections of this MCDU documentation.

 ### Slew Keys

 &uarr; &darr;: Used to scroll a page up or down.
 Arrows on the bottom right indicate that the page can be scrolled.

-&larr; &rarr;: Used to move to the next page of a multi-page element.
-Arrow in the top right corner indicates there is another page available.
+&larr; &rarr;: Used to move to the next page of a multipage element.
+The arrow in the top-right corner indicates there is another page available.

 ### Brightness and Dimming Keys

 Control the light intensity of the entire MCDU.
 MCDU power up is performed with the BRT key and MCDU shut down is performed with the DIM key.

 ### Alphanumeric Keys